zenomt/rtwebsocket/API.md

 <pre>
 <a name="SendFlow"></a>interface SendFlow {
-    <a name="Sendflow-write"></a><a href="#WriteReceipt">WriteReceipt</a> write (RTWebSocket.Data_t data, optional double startBy, optional double endBy, optional boolean capture);
+    <a name="Sendflow-write"></a><a href="#WriteReceipt">WriteReceipt</a> write (RTWebSocket.Data_t data, optional double startWithin, optional double endWithin, optional boolean capture);
     // queue data to send to the receiver. if data is a DOMString, it is encoded
     // to UTF-8, otherwise data is converted to a Uint8Array. if capture is true,
     // data is allowed to be captured to avoid a copy; otherwise a copy will be made.
     // in practice data will only be captured if it is a Uint8Array.
-    // startBy is the time in seconds after queuing by which transmission of this message
+    // startWithin is the time in seconds after queuing by which transmission of this message
     // should start before the message is abandoned. default Infinity.
-    // endBy is the time in seconds after queuing by which transmission of this message,
+    // endWithin is the time in seconds after queuing by which transmission of this message,
     // if started, should complete before the message is abandoned. default Infinity.
     // answer a new <a href="#WriteReceipt">WriteReceipt</a> with which to track and control
     // delivery of this message.